 Tales of the efforts made by Scouts to attend the Jamboree, in addition to the Brazilians in their CJ-3B, included the New Zealand contingent leaving four months ahead of the event and travelling over 30,000 miles.

 Sawyer's Inc.'s "View-Master" sent a 3D photographer to the World Jamboree to document the event, for a set of three View-Master discs in their "World Events and Festivals" series.
-The images seen here were scanned from those View-Master reels, and the rest of the 21 scenes are online at 8th World Jamboree.
-But as it says there, "These scans do not do the View-Master reels justice.
-They in no way compare to seeing them in the fantastic three-dimensional format."
+Thanks to Scouter Kevin for scanning those View-Master reels, although the scans do not really compare to the three-dimensional View-Master images.

-The most exciting find among the 21 View-Master pictures is this one, captioned "Brazilian Scouts and their much-travelled jeep."
-As well as details of the paint scheme, it reveals the cargo box mounted on the rear.
-The second spare tire is probably on the far side.
+The most exciting find among the 21 View-Master pictures is this one, captioned "Brazilian Scouts and their much-travelled jeep," and revealing details of Green and Yellow's paint scheme.

 On 11 November they reached Alaska, where they stayed at a U.S. Air Force base.
 They wanted to reach the Arctic Circle, but at this time of the year it was only accessible by air.
 However, they travelled to Anchorage and to the settlements of Bethel and Kwethluk on the Bering Sea, and by courtesy of the Air Force they visited Fort Yukon, 12 km inside the Arctic Circle.